Parents search for answers after they say toddler’s dental procedure left lasting damage

 “It wasn’t at their discretion whether they could chance my child’s well-being or not.
 They even said quote-unquote, ‘well, your insurance wouldn’t cover this elsewhere so we [were] just going to chance it and see if it would work for your benefit,’ and I’m like, nobody told you to try chancing my child’s teeth, my child’s well-being,” she said.

-We reached out to Children’s Dentistry to see if they could provide any answers.
-An administrator declined to go on camera, but did provide a statement.
+An administrator declined to go on camera about the incident, but did provide a statement.

 After seeing a post on Facebook detailing the incident, Alrington Dentistry in Madison reached out the family to help.
 On Thursday, Monica and Chance had a consultation.
 They told Roberson not to be surprised if the teeth are surgically removed.